WorldHealthOrganization/stepsMDA2021/README.md

 -   Setup RStudio:

-    -   Use a 32-bit R version in Windows (Tools ➔ Global Options ➔ General ➔ R version)

     -   Use the project's directory for RMarkdown (Tools ➔ Global Options ➔ R Markdown ➔ Evaluate chunks in directory ➔ Project)

 -   Project has been tested on MacOS 12.3 and Windows 10/11, using R version 4.1.3.